Nasdaq/NasdaqCloudDataService-REST-API/restapi/trends.md

 ## Trends

-Top 20 gaining & declining equities.
+Top 20 gaining, declining, most active by volume and most active by dollar volume equities.
 For market hours only.

 ##### Endpoint